Physical Quantities v1.0.0

 The only circumstance in which the Physical Quantities library throws an exception is a memory allocation failure due to running out of memory on your system when instantiating a new C++ object.
 In this case, C++ throws a std::bad_alloc exception.

 If maintaining a strong exception guarantee is a concern, use try and catch blocks when instantiating new objects to handle this exception.
 Other than this case, the Physical Quantities library does not throw exceptions.
-Where applicable, this library's functions and methods are marked noexcept.
+Where applicable, the Physical Quantities library's functions and methods are marked noexcept.

 Physical quantities' values can be scalars, vectors, or dyadic tensors.
 Vectors and dyadic tensors are defined in three-dimensional Euclidean space and use Cartesian coordinates.
 For example: